ojaswani16/Cyclistic-bike-share-analysis/README.md

 #### 1. Ride Frequency & Duration
 - Members took 3.15M rides compared to 1.79M by casual riders — 76% more.
-- Casual riders take longer trips on average (22.8 mins) than members (12.3 mins).
+- Casual riders take longer trips than members, with a median duration of 13 minutes compared to 9 for members.
+Average durations (22.8 vs 12.3 mins) are also included for context, though the data is right-skewed.

 #### 2. Day of Week Patterns
 - Members follow a strong weekday usage pattern, peaking midweek and declining on weekends, indicating routine commuting behaviour.
 - Casual riders exhibit the opposite, spiking on weekends, enforcing recreational or leisure-based use.

 #### 3. Hourly Ride Trends
-- Members show sharp, structured usage peaks in early morning (8 AM) and afternoon (5 PM), typical commute hours.
+- Members exhibit sharp, structured usage peaks in the early morning (8 AM) and afternoon (5 PM), typical commute hours.
 - Casual riders exhibit a more gradual increase, peaking (12–5 PM), aligning with midday leisure use.

 #### 4. Seasonality
-- Members peak in April (~440K rides), then again in September, showing consistent year-round usage, especially in spring.
+- Members maintain high usage from spring through autumn, peaking in September (~370k).
-- Casual riders peak in July and drop sharply post-October, indicating more weather-sensitive or seasonal usage.
+- Casual riders display strong seasonality, peaking in July and dropping significantly after October, reflecting warmer-weather preference.

 #### 5. Ride Length Distribution
-- Members typically ride 0–10 mins, suggesting shorter, functional commutes.
+- Members typically ride for around 9 minutes (median), suggesting shorter, functional commutes.
-- Casual riders are more likely to take longer, recreational rides ranging from 15 minutes to over an hour.
+- Casual riders often take longer, recreational rides with a median duration of 13 minutes, though some trips extend over an hour, skewing the average.

+(Median was used as a more robust measure due to the skewed distribution of ride durations.)

 #### 6. Weekend Trends
 - Casual riders tend to ride significantly longer on weekends, reinforcing recreational or leisure-based usage.